mathjax/MathJax/mathjax/docs/rst/mathml.rst

 `DOCTYPE` declaration by hand.

-When you use MathML in an HTML document rather than an XHTML one (MathJax will work woth both), you should not use the "self-closing" form for tags with no content, but should use separate open and close tags.
+When you use MathML in an HTML document rather than an XHTML one (MathJax will work with both), you should not use the "self-closing" form for tags with no content, but should use separate open and close tags.
 That is, use